gsiegwald/stashcloud/README.md

-# Stashcloud – Self-managed multi-user shared drive
+# Stashcloud – Self-managed shared drive

-> Fully provisioned end-to-end with Terraform & Ansible.
+- Fully provisioned end-to-end with Terraform & Ansible.
-> Enforced HTTPS, Least-privilege access and centralized logging.
+- Enforced HTTPS, Least-privilege access and centralized logging.

-Stashcloud is a secure infrastructure for Filestash  — a lightweight web-based file manager —  with S3-compatible object storage as the backend.
+Stashcloud is a secure, ready-to-deploy infrastructure for [Filestash](https://github.com/mickael-kerjean/filestash) — a web-based file manager — with S3-compatible object storage as the backend.

 It provides a shared drive accessible from a web browser, without relying on services like Google Drive or Dropbox, and without exposing storage credentials to end users.

 ## TL;DR

 ### Infrastructure provisionning